prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 Now, if you save this Snippet and reload the main Screen, you'll be able to delete Events too.

-Our management screens are now complete.
+Our management Screens are now complete.
 What's left is to create some code to activate and deactivate these Events, and finally to set players into these Segments if the Events are live.

 ## Activating and Expiring Events